Twosborne88/octopus/octopus.md

 #OLLY#

-Olly is  12 years old and from the pacific.
+Olly is  12 years old from the pacific.
 He wears a cowboy hat and glasses.
+He also has grown a very distinguished mustache.